Temerity

 Temerity is a section of steep, gladed skiing terrain at Aspen Highlands, one of the four mountains owned and operated by the Aspen Skiing Company in Aspen, Colorado.
 "Boldness, to the point of being foolish," Temerity is designated as double-diamond experts-only terrain.
 Skiers and snowboarders should be practiced in tree skiing and aware of the dangers involved, and comfortable on experts-only mogul skiing runs such as Steeplechase before attempting.

 Location

 Temerity encompasses all the terrain between the Steeplechase runs and the Highlands Bowl - that is, between Kessler's and the Y-Zones.
 Temerity is serviced by the Loge Peak and Deep Temerity lifts.
 From the top of these head south (further up the mountain), either along the Dorksacker traverse through the trees or along the ridge that defines the top of the mountain.
 Drop in anywhere in the forest, and you are skiing in Temerity.
-Entering from the ridge affords the opportunity of skiing the area above the traverse, which is often wonderfully untracked.
+Entering from the ridge affords the opportunity of skiing the area above the traverse, which is often untracked.
 The ridge can be hiked, but a complimentary snowcat also runs along it to the edge of the Temerity forest.
 The snowcat picks up only a hundred yards from the top of Loge Peak lift and picks up every twenty minutes from 10:30am until 2:30pm, weather and conditions permitting.